castillosebastian/machine_learning/README.md

 # machine_learning

-Final Project to predict the manner in which they did the exercise.
+Final Project to predict the manner in which people did exercise.
 Data Science Specialization.
 Coursera.